IPDs and Appointment Mechanisms

 An Investigator (1 and 2) is an NIH employee who is a tenure-track scientist selected by a Deputy Director for Intramural Research (DDIR) –approved national search.
 A tenure-track position represents a commitment by an Institute or Center (IC) of independent resources, including salary, operating budget, personnel, and space.
 Investigators are required to have regular outside, expert reviews by Boards of Scientific Counselors (BSC).
 Based on these and other reviews (assessing the productivity and quality of work), resources may be adjusted up or down by the IC.

 A Senior Clinician is an NIH employee on either a permanent (Title 5 or Commissioned Corps) or indefinite appointment (Title 42(f) after Title 5 exhaustion has been certified) who has been selected via a Deputy Director for Intramural Research (DDIR) -approved national search.
-The individual is a manager of a large Institute or Center (IC) program/department with responsibility for substantial resources (≥$2M budget including personnel and space).
+The individual is a manager of a large Institute or Center (IC) research or clinical program/department with responsibility for substantial resources (≥$2M budget including personnel and space).
 A Senior Clinician may be granted independent research resources, which are subject to review by the IC Board of Scientific Counselors (BSC).

 A Senior Scientist is an NIH employee on either a permanent (Title 5 or Commissioned Corps) or indefinite appointment (Title 42(f) after Title 5 exhaustion has been certified) who has been selected via a Deputy Director for Intramural Research (DDIR) -approved national search.
-The individual is a manager of a large Institute or Center (IC) program/department with responsibility for substantial resources (≥$2M budget including personnel and space).
+The individual is a manager of a large Institute or Center (IC) research program/department with responsibility for substantial resources (≥$2M budget including personnel and space).
 A Senior Scientist may be granted independent research resources, which are subject to review by the IC Board of Scientific Counselors (BSC).

 An Assistant Clinical Investigator (ACI) (1 and 2) is an NIH employee on a time-limited appointment and selected through a selective merit-based national search.
 The position is intended for clinicians whose abilities and focus in research would make them candidates for an independent research career path.
 Thus, this position aims to provide clinical investigators with advanced mentoring, independent resources, and added time to expand their scientific talents, knowledge, and research as they prepare to be competitive to apply for a tenure-track position at NIH or elsewhere.
 A key component to the Assistant Clinical Investigator is a robust mentoring plan, which should be developed by the IC from the beginning, when selecting for the position.